simply-nicky/pyrost/docs/tutorials/diatom.rst

 CXI file handler
 ^^^^^^^^^^^^^^^^

-:class:`CXIStore` is a file handler object, it accepts a :class:`pyrost.CXIProtocol` protocol and paths to the input files and an output file.
+:class:`pyrost.CXIStore` is a file handler object, it accepts a :class:`pyrost.CXIProtocol` protocol and paths to the input files and an output file.
 It reads the input files for all the data attributes specified in the procotol.
 The file handler provides two method to load and save the data for the specified data attrubute (:func:`pyrost.CXIStore.load_attribute` and :func:`pyrost.CXIStore.save_attribute`).

-Load the CXI file into a data container :class:`pyrost.STData` with :class:`pyrost.CXILoader`.
-:func:`pyrost.CXILoader.import_default` returns the default loader with the default CXI protocol (:func:`pyrost.CXIProtocol.import_default`).
+Read `diatom.cxi` file as follows:
 .. doctest::

     >>> files = rst.CXIStore(input_files='diatom.cxi', output_file='diatom_proc.cxi',